ksm0226/radXiFoam/README.md

 ## Tutorial case
 The tutorial case simulated the SRI-402 experiment.
 This is an experiment to study the effect of a barrier when a tent filled with hydrogen gas explodes.
+Details related to this experiment can be found in ref.
+2.

 - Unzip tutorial.zip
 - Source OpenFOAM v2112